Enrolment with Exeter College 2024

-This page contains information about enrolment for school leaver courses starting in September 2023.
+This page contains information about enrolment for school leaver courses starting in September 2024.
+Please note that Exeter College enrolment is by appointment only.
 If you haven’t yet submitted your application you can do so by clicking here >

 A warm welcome awaits…

-Enrolment is taking place between 25 August and 4 September at our Centre for Creative Industries (CCI), off Queen Street.
+Enrolment is taking place between 23 August and 2 September at our Centre for Creative Industries (CCI), and Victoria House, both along Queen Street.

 We can’t wait to welcome you to Exeter College this summer.
 This page is for all Exeter College offer holders who will be joining us for the first time this year.